Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Discussing safe maintenance and change management practices.

-- Identifying next steps for deeper work with LS Electric PLC features.
+- Identifying next steps for deeper engagement with LS Electric PLC features.

 Requirements

-- Foundational knowledge of PLC operation, digital and analog signals, and standard control devices.
+- Fundamental knowledge of PLC operation, digital and analog signals, and standard control devices.

-- Proficiency in using Microsoft Windows and managing files on a PC.
+- Proficiency in using Microsoft Windows and managing PC files.

 - Basic experience with ladder logic programming.